 The following tables provide information about the Board and the senior officers of the Trust.
 The Board is composed of three Trustees, two of whom are not "interested persons" of the Trust, as that term is defined in the 1940 Act (each an "Independent Trustee" and collectively, the "Independent Trustees").
 Each Trustee oversees all portfolios of the Trust and serves for an indefinite term (subject to mandatory retirement provisions).
-Information about each Trustee is provided below and includes each person's: name, address, age (as of the date of the Fund's most recent fiscal year end), present position(s) held with the Trust, principal occupations for the past five years and total compensation received as a Trustee for the most recent fiscal year.
+Information about each Trustee is provided below and includes each person's: name, address, age (as of the date of the Fund' most recent fiscal year end), present position(s) held with the Trust, principal occupations for the past five years and total compensation received as a Trustee for the most recent fiscal year.
 Unless otherwise noted, the business address of each person listed below is c/o Strategy Shares, 36 North New York Avenue, Huntington, NY 11743.
 Unless otherwise noted, each officer is elected annually by the Board.
-Each Trustee and several officers also serve in the same capacity for Mutual Fund and Variable Insurance Trust and AlphaCentric Prime Meridian Income Fund, investment companies whose series are managed by the Advisor, which, collectively with the Trust and Mutual Fund Series Trust, constitute the "Fund Complex."
+Each Trustee and several officers also serve in the same capacity for Mutual Fund and Variable Insurance Trust, an open-end investment company whose series are managed by the Advisor, and AlphaCentric Prime Meridian Income Fund, a closed-end investment company that is managed by AlphaCentric Advisors, LLC, an affiliate of the Advisor.
+Collectively, the Trust, Mutual Fund and Variable Insurance Trust, AlphaCentric Prime Meridian Income Fund, and Mutual Fund Series Trust constitute the "Fund Complex."